bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

 .. note::

-    Currently SODAR only supports anonymous access tickets for track hub collections.
-This functionality may be expanded to other sample repository collections in a future SODAR release.
+    GUI links for access tickets for collections other than track hubs will be introduced in a later SODAR release.
+For now, the tickets can be viewed in the access ticket list.